Sheffield Steelers: 2000–present

 On 13 March 2024, the Sheffield Steelers brought an end to their four year trophy drought by winning the Challenge Cup at home against the Guildford Flames 3–1, their second Challenge Cup title in the Elite League era.
 On 24 March 2024, the Sheffield Steelers would clinch the Elite League title for the first time since the 2015–16 EIHL season qualifying them for the 2024–25 Champions Hockey League season.
+They would go on to secure the Grand Slam the next month, winning all the available trophies in the 2023–24 EIHL, winning the Playoff title at the National Ice Centre in Nottingham, in a 3–1 victory over the Belfast Giants.